pieces-app/plugin_sublime/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 💡 Feature request
-about: Suggest an idea to improve Pieces Python SDK
+about: Suggest an idea to improve Pieces for Sublime Plugin
 labels: [enhancement]
 ---